jccb15/jccb15/README.md

 ###

 <p align="left">
-  I'm a Software Developer currently based at Busan, South Korea. <br>
+  I'm a Software Developer currently based at Seoul, South Korea. <br>
   Recently, I concluded a Master's Degree in Computer Engineering where I specialized in the study, development and utilization of ML/AI for image generation and medical applications.<br>
-I am currently following a carrer path focused on mobile development where I can apply my knowledge and continue learning. <br>
+Interested in mobile development and AI projects to apply my knowledge and continue learning. <br>

   Read more about my professional experience in my <a href="https://jccb15.github.io/jccb15/" target="_blank">resume</a>.